-Facial recognition firm Clearview AI tells investors it is seeking massive expansion beyond law enforcement
+Facial recognition firm Clearview AI tells investors it’s seeking massive expansion beyond law enforcement

 Clearview has built its database by taking images from social networks and other online sources without the consent of the websites or the people who were photographed.
 Facebook, Google, Twitter and YouTube have demanded the company stop taking photos from their sites and delete any that were previously taken.
 Clearview has argued its data collection is protected by the First Amendment.

-Clearview’s cavalier approach to data harvesting has alarmed privacy advocates, its peers in the facial recognition industry and some members of Congress, who this month urged federal agencies to stop working with the company because its “technology could eliminate public anonymity in the United States.”
+Clearview’s cavalier approach to data harvesting has alarmed privacy advocates, its peers in the facial recognition industry and some members of Congress, who this month urged federal agencies to stop working with the company, because its “technology could eliminate public anonymity in the United States.”
 Sens.
 Ron Wyden (D-Ore.) and Rand Paul (R-Ky.) last year introduced a bill that would block public money from going to Clearview on the basis that its data was “illegitimately obtained.”

-Clearview is currently battling more than 30 lawsuits in state and federal court, including litigation from attorneys general in New Jersey and Vermont and class-action suits in California, Illinois, New York and Virginia.
-The company is also facing a class-action suit in a Canadian federal court; government investigations in Canada, Sweden and the United Kingdom, and complaints from privacy groups of data-protection violations in France, Greece, Italy and the U.K.
+Clearview is battling more than 30 lawsuits in state and federal court, including litigation from attorneys general in New Jersey and Vermont and class-action suits in California, Illinois, New York and Virginia.
+The company is also facing a class-action suit in a Canadian federal court, government investigations in Canada, Sweden and the United Kingdom and complaints from privacy groups of data protection violations in France, Greece, Italy and the U.K.

 The governments of Australia and France have ordered Clearview to delete their citizens’ data, saying the company had covertly monetized people’s faces for a purpose “outside reasonable expectations.”
-“The indiscriminate scraping of people’s facial images, only a fraction of whom would ever be connected with law enforcement investigations, may adversely impact the personal freedoms of all Australians who perceive themselves to be under surveillance,” Australia’s information and privacy commissioner Angelene Falk said in November.
+“The indiscriminate scraping of people’s facial images, only a fraction of whom would ever be connected with law enforcement investigations, may adversely impact the personal freedoms of all Australians who perceive themselves to be under surveillance,” Australia’s information and privacy commissioner, Angelene Falk, said in November.

-Senators seek limits on some facial-recognition use by police, energizing surveillance technology debate
+Senators seek limits on some facial recognition use by police, energizing surveillance technology debate

-Clearview founder Hoan Ton-That told The Post the document was shared with a “small group of individuals who expressed interest in the company.”
-It included proposals, he said, not just for its main facial-search engine but also for other business lines in which facial recognition could be useful, such as identify verification or secure-building access.
+Ton-That told The Post the document was shared with a “small group of individuals who expressed interest in the company.”
+It included proposals, he said, not just for its main facial-search engine but also for other business lines in which facial recognition could be useful, such as identity verification or secure-building access.

-Ton-That said Clearview’s photos have “been collected in a lawful manner” from “millions of different websites” on the public Internet.
+He said Clearview’s photos have “been collected in a lawful manner” from “millions of different websites” on the public Internet.
 A person’s “public source metadata” and “social linkage information,” he added, can be found on the websites that Clearview has linked to their facial photos.

-Facial recognition companies have traditionally built algorithms that can be used to search through their clients’ photo databases, like those of driver’s licenses or jail mug shots.
-But Ton-That has argued in testimony to public officials that swiping photos from the Internet has allowed the company to create a powerful crime-fighting tool: “Every photo in the data set is a potential clue that could save a life, provide justice to an innocent victim, prevent a wrongful identification, or exonerate an innocent person,” he said Wednesday in a statement to The Post, an echo of similar assertions he’s made in public forums.
+Facial recognition companies have traditionally built algorithms that can be used to search through their clients’ photo databases, such as driver’s-license images or jail mug shots.
+But Ton-That has argued in testimony to public officials that swiping photos from the Internet has allowed the company to create a powerful crime-fighting tool.
+“Every photo in the data set is a potential clue that could save a life, provide justice to an innocent victim, prevent a wrongful identification, or exonerate an innocent person,” he said Wednesday in a statement to The Post, an echo of similar assertions he has made in public forums.

-If Clearview did, however, decide to sell any technology to a nongovernmental buyer, Ton-That said the company would first tell a federal court in Illinois, where Clearview is currently defending against class-action claims it violated a state law requiring companies to obtain people’s consent before collecting their facial data.
+If Clearview did decide to sell any technology to a nongovernmental buyer, Ton-That said, the company would first tell a federal court in Illinois, where Clearview is defending itself against class-action claims that it violated a state law requiring companies to obtain people’s consent before collecting their facial data.

-In a court filing Monday, U.S. District Court Judge Sharon Johnson Coleman, who is presiding over the case, upheld most of the plaintiffs’ arguments challenging Clearview’s work, which she summarized as “the Clearview defendants developed technology to invade the privacy of the American public for their own profit.”
+In a court filing Monday, U.S. District Judge Sharon Johnson Coleman, who is presiding over the case, upheld most of the plaintiffs’ arguments challenging Clearview’s work.

 Clearview has dismissed criticism of its data collection and surveillance work by saying it is built exclusively for law enforcement and the public good.
-In an online “principles” pledge, the company said it works only with government agencies and that it limits its technology to “lawful investigative processes directed at criminal conduct, or at preventing specific, substantial, and imminent threats to people’s lives or physical safety.”
+In an online “principles” pledge, the company said that it works only with government agencies and that it limits its technology to “lawful investigative processes directed at criminal conduct, or at preventing specific, substantial, and imminent threats to people’s lives or physical safety.”

 But the presentation shows the company has based its “product expansion plan” on boosting corporate sales, from financial services and the gig economy to commercial real estate.
-On a slide devoted to its “total addressable market,” government and defense contracts are shown as a small fraction of potential revenue, including in banking, retail and e-commerce.
+On a slide devoted to its “total addressable market,” government and defense contracts are shown as a small fraction of potential revenue, with other possible sources including in banking, retail and e-commerce.

 Is there anything “they wouldn’t sell this mass surveillance for?” said Jack Poulson, a former Google research scientist who now runs the research advocacy group Tech Inquiry.
 “If they’re selling it for just regular commercial uses, that’s just mass surveillance writ large.
 It’s not targeted toward the most extreme cases, as they’ve pledged in the past.”